 Taking a trip on Norwegian Cruise Line?
 While you might have already paid for your vacation, there’s one more expense to consider: gratuities (or service charges as NCL calls them).

-Cruise gratuities cause more confusion — and more aggravation — among cruise fans than almost any other topic.
-While some see these tips as forced payments, other see them as a rightly deserved reward to hardworking staff.
+Cruise gratuities are simply a fact of cruising.
+The payments go toward staff members providing service, including your room steward and dining staff.
+While some see these tips as forced payments, other see them as a rightly deserved reward to hardworking crew.

 To help ease any confusion, we’ve explained in detail everything you need to know about gratuities on a Norwegian cruise.